 One caution when choosing Trex decking, do not mix Trex Select deck boards with Transcend or Enhance.
 Select boards, at .82 inches deep, are thinner than the other collections.
 You can mix Transcend and Enhance, both .94 inches deep.

-While picking the board color is one of the most enjoyable parts of project, the railing selection may be the most important.
+While picking the board color is one of the most enjoyable parts of project, more important is choosing the railing.
 Afterall, you’ll look at the railing more often.
 Do you prefer a more traditional look that can be achieved with composites or would you prefer a sleeker, industrial aesthetic?
-Railing color choices abound, so give consideration to what goes with your house and the decking color you choose.
+Railing color choices abound, so give consideration to what goes with your house and the decking color you chose.

 Joist spanning for railing should not be overlooked.
 Calculate in advance the number of rail posts needed before you start framing your substructure.
 You don’t want to start installing rail panels or top and bottom rails and realize you didn’t put your posts in the proper place.
 Trex Transcend and Select horizontal railings are made to be installed at a maximum of 6’ and 8’ on center while Signature aluminum railing is installed span to span between posts (often called clear span).
 Contact your local code official to determine the allowable span and height requirements in your area.